Memer121/SegNet-MHP-Camera/readme.md

 `NOTE: You can change out the '640x360' for '512x320' if you want to.
 Also, make sure your webcam is connected for '/dev/video0' to work.`

+9. Now right-click the SDP file and select `Open with VCL Player`

-8. If everything works, you should get a live video feed pop up on your jetson's screen, showing everything normally and should only highlight humans in the frame.
+10. If everything works, you should get a live video feed pop up on your jetson's screen, showing everything normally and should only highlight humans in the frame.